-The Council will support existing lawfully established businesses in the Green Belt, allowing extensions to existing business premises and changes of use to enable diversification, where appropriate, subject to the following:
+The Council will support existing lawfully established businesses in the Green Belt, allowing extensions to existing business premises, replacement of existing business premises, and changes of use to enable diversification, where appropriate, subject to the following:

-- (i) extensions and/or changes of use relate to an existing business which is lawfully established and would not be detrimental to nature conservation interests, landscape character, the historic environment, the best and most versatile agricultural land or residential amenity; - (ii) the availability of vacant units on the site/close to the business in question; - (iii) where an extension is proposed it would not result in a disproportionate increase in gross floorspace over that of the original building; - (iv) it can be demonstrated that the proposal is necessary for the functioning of the existing business, and the proposed development would not be better situated in a deliverable and available location elsewhere in the District: - (v) the development has been designed to minimise impact on the character, appearance and openness of the Green Belt; - (vi) the scale, design and materials of the original building is respected; - (vii) the development would not undermine town centre regeneration; and - (viii) the type or volume of generated traffic, particularly heavy goods vehicles, would be appropriate to the rural highway network, would not have an unacceptable adverse effect on highway safety, the amenity of nearby residential occupiers or important wildlife habitats.
+- (i) extensions and/or changes of use relate to an existing business which is lawfully established and would not be detrimental to nature conservation interests, landscape character, the historic environment, the best and most versatile agricultural land or residential amenity; - (ii) the availability of suitable vacant units on the site/close to the business in question: - (iii) where an extension is proposed it would not result in a disproportionate increase in gross floorspace over that of the original building; - (iv) where a replacement is proposed it would not be materially larger than the one it replaces; - the development has been designed to minimise impact on the character, appearance and openness of the Green Belt; - (vi) the scale, design and materials of the original building is respected; - (vii) the development would not undermine town centre regeneration; - (viii) the type or volume of generated traffic, particularly heavy goods vehicles, would be appropriate to the rural highway network, would not have an unacceptable adverse effect on highway safety, the amenity of nearby residential occupiers or important wildlife habitats; and - (ix) where the conversion of nationally or locally listed agricultural and rural buildings is proposed it should: - (a) not negatively impact on the quality of the listed structure; and - (b) not affect the integrity of the existing structure.
+A structural engineers report should accompany any application for conversion of a Listed Building.